Competition-Aware CPC Forecasting with Near-Market Coverage: Evaluation Procedures and Results

 \subsection{Experimental Protocol}

-All models are evaluated on weekly CPC forecasting for $1{,}811$ keyword series under a strict chronological split, with the final 20\% of observations reserved for out-of-sample testing to prevent temporal leakage.
+All models are evaluated on weekly CPC forecasting for 1,811 keyword series under a strict chronological split, with the final 20\% of observations reserved for out-of-sample testing to prevent temporal leakage.
 We study three forecasting horizons, $h \in \{1,6,12\}$ weeks, corresponding respectively to short-term bid steering, medium-term tactical planning, and longer-range budget allocation.

 We report Symmetric Mean Absolute Percentage Error (sMAPE) as the primary business metric and Root Mean Squared Error (RMSE) as a magnitude-sensitive secondary metric.
 Because CPC is heavily right-skewed and keyword heterogeneity is substantial, all results are aggregated across the keyword panel and reported as mean $\pm$ standard deviation.
-While the main text reports representative and best-performing configurations for clarity, the full multi-horizon model spectrum (spanning classical, ML, TSFMs, and STGNNs) is provided in the Appendix.
+Beyond point estimates, we assess whether per-horizon improvements are statistically reliable across the keyword panel using the paired Wilcoxon signed-rank test, a bootstrap 95\% confidence interval on the mean sMAPE difference, and the per-keyword win rate.
+To support reproducibility despite proprietary data restrictions, we release the preprocessing, feature-construction, graph-construction, modelling, and evaluation code together with graph-construction parameters, random seeds, hyperparameter grids, and chronological split definitions.\footnote{\url{https://github.com/Sebastian-Frey/Competition-Aware-GNNs-for-TimeSeriesForecasting}}